cloudmesh-community/hid-sp18-516/notebook.md

 * 2018/03/03 Read about Makefiles and created a Makefile for Swagger assignment
 * 2018/03/04 Cleaned up the Swagger directory on github
 * 2018/03/04 Updated makefile with some changes, got make clean working
+* 2018/03/07 Created another VM, and set up passwordless SSH logins between the two VMs for Swagger assignment
+* 2018/03/08 Worked on creating a Dockerfile/ didn’t work, failure at make start
+* 2018/03/10 Installed CMD5 on VM Ubuntu and read the usage of some commands
+* 2018/03/11 Worked on Dockerfile, resolved the errors and got to run make service and make start using Dockerfile
+* 2018/03/11 Tried to test Swagger service running on container, didn't work

 # Writing
 * 2018/01/10 Posted formal Bio on Piazza